Curriculum

 What Is Curriculum in Education?
 A Guide for Parents, Educators, and Schools

+| What is meant by Curriculum?
 Curriculum is the backbone of education, shaping what students learn, how they learn, and how knowledge is applied in real life.
-A good curriculum includes subjects, skills, activities, and values, helping students think critically, learn creatively, embrace personalized learning, and develop holistically, preparing them for higher education, careers, and responsible global citizenship.
+A good curriculum includes subjects, skills, activities, and values, helping students think critically, learn creatively, embrace personalized learning, and develop holistically, preparing them for higher education, careers, and responsible global citizenship. |

 Whether you are a parent choosing the right school, an educator designing lessons, or an institution shaping future‑ready learners, understanding curriculum is essential.
 From traditional subject‑based models to modern, skill‑driven and digital approaches, curriculum determines the quality, relevance, and impact of education.